Emily Murphy (footballer): Wake Forest Demon Deacons

 Murphy transferred to the Wake Forest Demon Deacons in 2023.
 In her junior season, she scored 6 goals and 2 assists in 17 games.
 Wake Forest went undefeated at home but ended its season in the ACC tournament quarterfinals.

 In her senior season in 2024, Murphy led the Demon Deacons to one of the greatest seasons in program history.
 She scored and assisted Caiya Hanks during a 4–1 win against Florida State, ending their 32–game unbeaten streak.
 Wake Forest placed second in the ACC regular season and lost on penalties to Florida State in the ACC tournament semifinals.
 In the NCAA tournament, Murphy scored in each of the first three rounds.
 She was named in the all-tournament team after helping the team advance to first national final in program history, where the Demon Deacons lost 1–0 to the Tar Heels.
 Murphy finished the season with 7 goals and 8 assists in 23 games (both second to Hanks on the team) and was named second-team All-ACC.

 Club career

 Chelsea

 On 20 November 2019, Murphy made her senior debut when being subbed on against Tottenham Hotspur in the group stage of the Continental League Cup in a game where Chelsea won 5–1.

 Newcastle United

-After college, Murphy signed with Newcastle United in January 2025.
+After college, Murphy signed with FA Women’s Championship side Newcastle United in January 2025.
+She managed to get 2 goals and 5 assists in just 9 games in the 2024–25 Women's Championship season.

+Brighton

+On 24 July 2026, Brighton announced that Murphy had signed for the Gulls after just a year and a half at Newcastle.